CharlieEllenbecker/Capstone-Project/README.md

 ip.js
 ```

-- Populate the file with the following js:
+- Put the following code in the file:

 ```js
 export default function getIp() {